Ladies Philoptochos Society 'Nausica'

 Metropolis of New Jersey Philoptochos Board

-The Metropolis Philoptochos Board installation took place on Sunday, October 26, 2025, at St. Demetrios Church in Upper Darby, PA.
-The event included Diane Saphos and Stella Fisfis, although Stella was absent due to a family baptism commitment.
+The installation of the Metropolis Philoptochos Board took place on Sunday, October 26, 2025, at St. Demetrios Church in Upper Darby, PA.
+The event included Diane Saphos and Stella Fisfis, though Stella was absent due to a family baptism.

 Philoptochos Society 'Nausica' Board for 2025 - 2027